rhoneybul/udacity-data-engineering-capstone/README.md

 **countries**

 The following table will serve as a dimension table for all the countries.
-Since we want to create joins between this table, and the immigrations table, we will use a key distribution, with the country code being the dist key
+We have chosen an 'all' distribution for the table, since it will not grow too large, by redshifts standards.

 | Table Name :: `countries`
 | - `country_code integer NOT NULL PRIMARY KEY DISTKEY` _country code_